Ws041/DeadLetterOffice_Day1/README.md

 <br>
 ## Background
 The game is made in Unity 2D as part of a solo personal project, where I set out to study documents-inspection games such as Papers, Please.<br>
-As of currently, Dead Letter Office's gameplay consists of Day 1 out of 8 Days.
+As of now, Dead Letter Office's gameplay consists of Day 1 out of 8 Days.
 ## Features
 * Drag and drop documents across the screen, placing them on top of the pile.
 * Procedurally generated mails and letters that are unique in content, stamps, sender, and receiver each time.